 Many of us are drawn to coaching because we feel such a profound sense of joy when our mentees make big strides.
 When we help coworkers change the way they think, feel, and perceive… when we help clients break through their fears and become the leader of their lives… we are happy for them, and we also feel a sense of fulfillment ourselves.

 Going through a certification program will give you proven tools and techniques to help your clients succeed.
-You already have a wonderful foundation, but your tool box will be better equipped to handle any situation.
-By staying on top of new skills and techniques, you can effectively empower your clients to move forward and achieve their individual goals.
+You already have a wonderful foundation, but your tool box will be better equipped to handle any situation, so you can more effectively empower your clients to move forward and achieve their individual goals.

 2. A Coaching Certification Will Establish Legitimacy